SkafteNicki/dtu_mlops/s10_extra/frontend.md

     1. Create a new file called `frontend.py` and copy the code from the frontend in the `samples/frontend_backend/frontend` folder.
 You can choose to use any frontend you want, but we will be using `streamlit`.

-    2. We need to make sure that the frontend knows where the backend is located.
+    2. We need to make sure that the frontend knows where the backend is located, and we want that to happen automatically so we do not have to hardcode the URL into our frontend.
+We can do this by using the Python SDK for Google Cloud Run.
+The following code snippet shows how to get the URL of the backend service:

         ```python
+        from google.cloud import run_v2
+        import streamlit as st

+        @st.cache_resource  # (1)!
         def get_backend_url():
             """Get the URL of the backend service."""
             parent = "projects/my-personal-mlops-project/locations/europe-west1"